Cubana de Aviación Flight 0972: Investigation

 On 17 July, the aircraft owner Global Air released a statement that, following studies of the aircraft flight recorders by international experts, the cause of the accident had been determined as pilot error, explaining that the pilots had climbed at too high a rate, resulting in the aircraft stalling.
 Mexico's civil aviation authority (DGAC) said it would not lift a suspension of Global Air's operations that the company was fighting to have removed, and that its counterpart in Cuba, the Civil Aviation Institute of Cuba (IACC), which was leading the investigation, had yet to issue any findings.
 Mexico's pilots union, Aviation Pilots Union Association (Asociación Sindical de Pilotos Aviadores; ASPA), said Global Air was "irresponsible" in releasing its statement before the investigation had been concluded, and that it did not take into account factors such as distribution of weight on the aircraft or possible equipment failures.
 ASPA's spokesman, Mauricio Aguilera, told domestic news outlet Milenio, "They're just looking to defend their interests."

 On 16 May 2019, the Cuban Institute of Civil Aeronautics released a statement which said "The most probable cause of the accident were the actions of the crew and their errors in the calculations of weight and balance that led to loss of control of the plane and its fall during the takeoff phase."
 They point out that the number of passengers in the forward cabin was given as 62 when it had capacity for 54, and the weight in the cargo compartments was "incorrect".
-Calculations also show that the fuel weight at take-off exceeded by some 5,000 lb.
+Calculations also show that the fuel weight at take-off exceeded the plan by some 5,000 lb.

 The load sheet presented to the crew put the take-off weight at about 99,900 lb, but recalculation by investigators produced a figure of just over 104,000 lb, while the zero-fuel weight was wrong because the weight of luggage was lower than planned.